Elections in Pakistan: General elections from 1977 to 2013

-After the Liberation of East Pakistan, democracy returned to the country.
-In 1977, the general elections were held but due to election violence instigated by the right-wing PNA, the martial law took advance against the left oriented Pakistan Peoples Party, or PPP.
+After the Bangladesh Liberation War Pakistan was becoming less autocratic until the 1977 Pakistani military coup after the 1977 Pakistani general election.

-In 1988, the general elections were held again which marked the PPP coming in power but dismissed in two years following the amid lawlessness situation in the country.
-In 1990, the general elections saw the right-wing alliance forming the government but dismissed in 1993 after the alliance collapse.
+In 1988, the general elections were held again which marked the PPP coming in power but dismissed in two years following the lawlessness situation in the country.
+In 1990, the general elections saw the right-wing alliance forming the government but dismissed in 1993 after the alliance collapsed.
 The general elections in 1993 saw the PPP forming government after successfully seeking plurality in the Parliament.
-Prime Minister Benazir Bhutto made critical decisions during her era, ranging from working to strengthening the education, defense, foreign policy and pressed her policies hard to implement her domestic programs initiatives.
+Prime Minister Benazir Bhutto made critical decisions during her era, ranging from working to strengthening the education, defense, foreign policy and pressed her policies hard to implement her domestic program initiatives.
 Despite her tough rhetoric, Prime Minister Bhutto's own position deteriorated in her native province, Sindh, and lost her support following the death of her younger brother.
 Tales of high-scale corruption cases also maligned her image in the country and was dismissed from her post by her own hand-picked president in 1996.
-The 1997 general elections saw the centre-right, Pakistan Muslim League (N), or PML (N), gaining the exclusive mandate in the country and supermajority in the parliament.
-Despite Sharif's popularity in 1998 and popular peace initiatives in 1999, the conspiracy was hatched against Sharif by General Musharraf, accusing Sharif of hijacking the plane and pressed terrorism charges against Sharif in the military courts; thus ending Sharif's government.
+The 1997 general elections saw the centre-right, Pakistan Muslim League (N), or PML (N), ging the exclusive mandate in the country and supermajority in the parliament.
+Despite Sharif's popularity in 1998 and popular peace initiatives in 1999, the conspiracy was hatched against Sharif by General Musharraf, who accused Sharif of hijacking the plane and pressed terrorism charges against Sharif in the military courts; thus ending Sharif's government.

-Ordered by the Supreme Court, General Musharraf held general election in 2002, bearing Sharif and Benazir Bhutto from keeping the public office.
-With Zafarullah Jamali becoming the Prime minister in 2002, he left the office for Shaukat Aziz in 2004.
-After the deadly 9/11 attacks in the United States and Musharraf's unconditional policy to support the American war in the Afghanistan, further damaged Musharraf's credibility in the country.
+Ordered by the Supreme Court, General Musharraf held general election in 2002, preventing Sharif and Benazir Bhutto from keeping the public office.
+With Zafarullah Jamali becoming the Prime Minister in 2002, he left the office for Shaukat Aziz in 2004.
+After the deadly 9/11 attacks in the United States and Musharraf's unconditional policy to support the American war in Afghanistan, further damaged Musharraf's credibility in the country.
 In an unsuccessful attempt to dismiss the Judicial system, Musharraf dramatically fall from power.
-The 2008 general elections allowed the PPP, assisted with the left-wing alliance, further consolidated in opposition to Musharraf, though it was plagued with loadshedding, law and order situation, foreign policy issues, and poor economic performances.
-In recent elections held in 2013, the PML (N) won the majority seats in the elections and is expected to be forming government in last weeks of May 2013.
+The 2008 general elections allowed the PPP, assisted by the left-wing alliance, further consolidated in opposition to Musharraf, though it was plagued with loadshedding, law and order situations, foreign policy issues, and poor economic performances.
+In elections held in 2013, the PML (N) won 166 seats in the National Assembly and formed the government.

-All data and calculations are provided by Election Commission of Pakistan as Public domain.
+All data and calculations are provided by Election Commission of Pakistan as the public domain.
 All elections were contested under a separate electorate system, the 1990 elections had allegations of vote-rigging confirmed by foreign observers.
 The 'MQM' contested the 1988 elections under the name Muhajir Qaumi Mahaz, it boycotted the 1993 National elections.